FelipeSilva916/SoundCloudProject/RouteNotes.md

 - GET /songs (All songs)
 - GET /songs/:songId (Details of a specific song)
-- PUT/PATCH songs/:songId
+- PUT songs/:songId
 - DELETE /songs/:songId

 ## Albums

 - GET /albums (All albums)
 - GET /albums/:albumId (Details of specific album)
-- PUT/PATCH /albums/:albumsId
+- PUT /albums/:albumsId
 - DELETE /albums/:albumId
 - POST /albums (Create an album)
 - POST /albums/:albumId (Create a Song for an Album based on the Album's id)